 We have anti-bribery and anti-corruption policies and procedures which apply to all our partners and employees worldwide.
 These policies prohibit the making, offering or promising to make a payment or transfer anything of value, including the provision of any service, gift or entertainment, on our behalf, by all such partners and employees, for any improper purpose or business advantage.
 These policies apply to dealings by our partners and employees with all third parties on our behalf.
 They specifically prohibit such dealings with government personnel and other officials for the purpose of improperly obtaining or retaining business or for any other improper purpose or business advantage.
 We expect anyone providing services to or seeking to win business from us, to have similar policies.

-The anti-bribery officer for Bird & Bird LLP, London office is currently Allan Sanderson.
-To contact Allan Sanderson click here.
+The anti-bribery officer for Bird & Bird LLP, London office is currently Jenny Cassidy.
+To contact Jenny Cassidy click here.

 If you have any questions or feedback concerning the content of the Regulatory Information section of this website please click here, except where a specific contact e-mail address is specified.